apollographql/reason-apollo/README.md

 }
 ```

-You will get a response object that looks like this which will throw an error:
+You will try and access the response object this way but it will throw an error:

 ```
-response##Link##title
+response##Link
 ```

 Instead, use an alias to modify the response: